pgilad/ansible-role-zookeeper/README.md

 $ ansible-galaxy install pgilad.zookeeper
 ```

+## Supported OS

+Currently only **Ubuntu** is supported.
+PRs for additional distro support is highly appreciated!!

 ## Dependencies

 ZooKeeper requires that you have Java.
 You can use [these install instructions](http://askubuntu.com/questions/48468/how-do-i-install-java) to install Java on Linux systems.